seanchappell17/WebC2-GreenCat-2/README.md

 malware's resilience and user-friendliness for the attacker.

 ## Intended Purpose:
-### My analysis points towards the malware's design as an information-
+### My analysis points towards the malware's design as an information-stealing
-stealing tool, quietly extracting data while maintaining persistent access.
+tool, quietly extracting data while maintaining persistent access.

 # Conclusion
-This analysis highlights the sophistication and potential danger of WebC2-GreenCat-2 as an information-stealing backdoor.
+This analysis highlights the sophistication and potential danger of `WebC2-GreenCat-2` as an information-stealing backdoor.
 Its ability to blend in with normal traffic and robust C2 infrastructure, coupled with a variety of capabilities, underscores its role as a significant cybersecurity threat.